Charles Schwab vs ComputerShare vs Robinhood

 TOS broker

-Dedicated and made for active, advanced traders, the ToS platform offers advanced stock screening tools and technical indicators on the chart.
-You can also quickly buy or sell stock directly from the chart to capitalize on quick price momentum.
-ToS also has a practical but slightly less functional app than the software platform.
+ToS offers advanced stock screening tools and technical indicators on the chart.
+You can quickly buy or sell stocks directly from the chart.
+ToS also has a mobile app, though it’s less functional than the desktop version.

 Open An Account